amirna2/open-teleop/docs/ONBOARDING.md

 ### Debugging Tips

 - Use `ros2 topic echo` to view ROS2 topics
-- Check logs in both the ROS2 bridge and Go controller
+- Check logs in ROS2 gateway, Go controller, and Media Gateway
+- Web UI accessible at `http://localhost:8080` when controller is running
+- ZeroMQ ports: 5555 (request/reply), 5556 (publish/subscribe)
-- Use Docker logs for containerized deployment
+- Use test scripts in `tests/ros2-scripts/` for development and debugging

 ## Project Roadmap